rananhui/css-models/displayPosition/README.md

 # Display and Positioning

+A browser will render the elements of an HTML document that has no CSS from left to right, top to bottom, in the same order as they exist in the document.
+This is called the flow of elements in HTML.

+CSS includes properties that change how a browser positions elements.
+These properties specify where an element is located on a page, if the element can share lines with other elements, and other related attributes.

+In this lesson, you will learn five properties for adjusting the position of HTML elements in the browser:

+- position
+- display
+- z-index
+- float
+- clear

 Notice the block-level elements in the image above take up their own line of space and therefore don’t overlap each other.
 In the browser to the right you can see block-level elements also consistently appear on the left side of the browser.
 This is the default position for block-level elements.

 The default position of an element can be changed by setting its position property.
 The position property can take one of four values: